Srish-tii/Instagram-backend-api/README.md

 * In this other terminal, run the commands for the specific functionality required: (make sure the path to curl is set under environment variables)
   * To create a new user, run :  curl localhost:3000/users -X POST -d '{"id":"<user id>","name":"<name>","email":"<email>","pwd":"<password>"}' -H "Content-Type: application/json"
   * To get details of all the users, run : curl localhost:3000/users
-  * To get the details of a particular user, run : curl localhost:3000/users/<user id>
+  * To get the details of a particular user, run : curl localhost:3000/users/_id_